-The Modern Slavery Act (2018) (Cth) was introduced to encourage businesses to be able to identify, describe and remediate any modern slavery risks within operations and supply chains in an effort to reduce modern slavery in global supply chains.
+The Act was introduced to ensure businesses to identify, describe and remediate modern slavery risks within operations and supply chains in an effort to reduce modern slavery in global supply chains.
 The introduction of the Act and its requirements will encourage companies to consider the origin of their products and the conditions in which these products and services are being generated.